dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 #### Parameters

-The proposed grammar rules up to this point do not allow linkage as the first tokens of a function pointer or delegate type, however, the provided implementation allows omitting parentheses for function pointer or delegate types with linkage, so that e.g. the first of the two following declarations is accepted, too, and equivalent to the second:
+The proposed grammar up to this point does not allow linkage as the first tokens of a function pointer or delegate type parameter, and requires explicit parentheses to form a basic type, however, the provided implementation allows omitting those parentheses, so that the first of the two following declarations is accepted, too, and equivalent to the second:
 ```d
 void takesCppFunction( extern(C++) ref int function()  fp) { }
 void takesCppFunction((extern(C++) ref int function()) fp) { }